rsksmart/devportal-1.0/rif/enveloping/architecture.md

 If a custom logic is set, it can be initialized (which would impact the proxy’s state of course).
 This happens automatically during the deployment of the Proxy if the code of the logic contract has defined a function that conforms to the initialize(bytes) ABI.

+### GSNEip712Library
+This is an auxiliary library that bridges the Relay Request into a call of a Smart Wallet or Proxy Factory (in such case, the Request is a Deploy Request).

+Detailed documentation can be found [here](https://eips.ethereum.org/EIPS/eip-712).

+## Off-chain components

+### Relay Server
+The Relay Server receives sponsored transactions via HTTP.

+The server has only one Relay Manager address and at least one Relay Worker, and points to just one Relay Hub.

+When the Relay Server receives an HTTP Relay request, it creates an Envelope, wrapping the sponsored transaction, signs it using its Relay Worker address and then sends it to the Relay Hub contract.

+The server is a service daemon, running as an HTTP service.
+It advertises itself (through the Relay Hub) and waits for client requests.

+### Relay & Deploy Requests
+An enveloping request is the sponsored transaction, the structure used to relay a transaction.
+It is formed by Relay Data and Forward Request:
+- **Relay Data**: all information required to relay the defined Forward Request.
+- **Forward Request**: it is formed by all the "common" transaction fields in addition to all the token-payment data and the Proxy Factory address as well.

+When the Sponsor creates an Envelope (the actual blockchain transaction to submit), it will add this Enveloping Request (sponsored transaction) as part of the encoded data, along with the contract and method to call (RelayHub and relayCall respectively)

+The **Relay request** is structure that wraps the transaction sent by an end-user.
+It includes data required for relaying the trasaction e.g. address of the payer, address of the original requester, token payment data.

+The **Deploy request** structure that wraps the transaction sent to deploy a Smart wallet.

 ### Tools

 ### Contract Interactor